-For a meat thermometer to become a staple of any kitchen, it must not only be easily accessible but also easy to use.
-We judged this metric on a number of factors, including size, weight, probe length and thickness, screen size and brightness, and any additional qualities that might make a probe particularly user-friendly.
-For example, the TP19 is the only model in our review that has an auto-rotating screen, which makes it easier to use for left-handed individuals.
-Similarly, only a few models, the Kizen, Inkbird, and also the TP19, include a button that will lock a temperature reading on the screen.
-This is particularly convenient so that you don't have to expose your face to the heat of a grill or oven, or just as an ally in the fight against forgetfulness.
+For a meat thermometer to become a staple of any kitchen, it must be easily accessible and easy to use.
+We judged this metric on several factors: size, weight, probe length and thickness, screen size and brightness, and any additional qualities that might make a probe particularly user-friendly.
+For example, the TP19 and Javelin PRO Duo come with auto-rotating screens, making them easier for left-handed individuals to use.
+Similarly, only four of the probes we tested — the two models above and the Kizen and Inkbird — include a button that will lock a temperature reading on the screen.
+This feature is particularly convenient so you don't have to expose your face to the heat of a grill or oven or as an ally in the fight against forgetfulness.

-The ProAccurate is the only analog thermometer in this review, and while this makes it very useful for long oven cooks — like a turkey — the probe is noticeably thicker than almost every other model we tested.
-The MEATER+ also is a very fat probe — alternatively, the probes of the Soraken are the thinnest of any of the wireless models tested.
+The ProAccurate is the only analog thermometer in this review.
+While this makes it very useful for long oven cooks — like a turkey — the probe is noticeably thicker than almost every other model we tested.
+The MEATER+ also has a very fat probe — alternatively, the probes of the Soraken are the thinnest of any of the wireless models tested.

 At the other end of the spectrum lays the Lavatools Javelin, with a probe length of only 2.8 inches.
 However, the Javelin is also the most pocket-friendly, instant-read thermometer.
-It is noticeably smaller in your hand when directly compared to the TP19, which is the largest of the models we tested.
-The MEATER+ is by far the smallest, lightest probe, but only because it relies on your smartphone for a screen.
+It's noticeably smaller in your hand when directly compared to the TP19, which is the largest of the models we tested.
+The MEATER+ is the smallest, lightest probe by far, but only because it relies on your smartphone for a screen.

-A step up from there into the wireless realm is the TP-07, which includes both a transmitter and receiver that automatically pair within seconds.
-While the interface isn't quite as straightforward as the TP-16, it does include a few more preprogrammed options.
+A step up from there into the wireless realm is the TP07, which includes both a transmitter and receiver that automatically pair within seconds.
+While the interface isn't quite as straightforward as the TP16, it does include a few more preprogrammed options.